Analogy-LogViewer/Analogy.LogViewer.gRPC/README.md

 With Analogy Log Service you can have multiple executables sending messages to the log service and have Analogy Log Viewer consume those messages:
 ![Example](./Assets/Analogy.LogService.gif)

+To install Analogy Log Server as windows service use the following commnad line:
+> - sc create Analogy.LogServer binpath=full path to Analogy.LogServer.exe file